-I work in an integrative way; this means that I use a variety of therapeutic approaches to suit you as a unique individual.
-Since 2012, I have experience of counselling people with a variety of mental health issues; such as addiction, trauma, relationship difficulties, depression, anxiety and bereavement.
+Since 2012, I have experience of counselling people with a wide range of mental health issues; such as depression, anxiety, trauma, relationship difficulties, life-threatening illnesses and bereavement.

 Since 2010, I have worked with people with dementia and their carers in a health and social care setting.
 I have undertaken a wide range of training in this area, providing me with a strong understanding of how dementia and the role of caring can impact on a person’s life.
-Combined together my experience has led me to work for the counselling service for Alzheimer’s Support in East and West Wiltshire.
+Combined together my experience led me to work for the counselling service for Alzheimer’s Support.

-From my experience in working with people facing a life-changing diagnosis, I also provide counselling for a local charity called We Hear You; helping people with cancer and other terminal illness and their families.
+From my experience in working with people facing a life changing diagnosis, since 2016 I also have provided counselling for We Hear You and Penny Brohn UK; helping people with cancer and other life-limiting illnesses and their families.

 I offer creativity and artistic expression in counselling sessions as a means of self-exploration and reaching new understanding; as words can often limit our ability to express our feelings.